rayyansi9/CS-4120-01-Diabetes-Project-ML-Fixed/README.md

 - Splits: the train/val/test indices are persisted to `reports/splits.npz` when you run `python3 src/train_baselines.py` (or `python3 src/run_all.py`).
 This keeps evaluation perfectly aligned with training.
 If you want a fresh split, delete `reports/splits.npz` and rerun `python3 src/train_baselines.py` to regenerate.
 Avoid manual editing of this file.

 ## Interpretation and next steps
-- Linear regression’s lower RMSE vs the tree indicates the relationships are largely linear; adding a modest nonlinear baseline (e.g., gradient boosting or random forest) is the next check before the planned neural net.
+- Linear beats the tree on test RMSE, so signal looks mostly linear; try gradient boosting/random forest to capture mild curvature without overfitting.
-- Confusion matrix shows the model errs more on false positives; exploring thresholds or feature scaling/interaction terms may reduce that imbalance.
-EDA suggests feature correlations are moderate; engineered interactions or mild nonlinearities may help without overfitting.
+- Classification NN improves ROC-AUC/F1; calibrate probabilities or tune thresholds to squeeze accuracy.
+Class-weighting could address remaining positive-class confusion.